Geo-Python-2017/Exercise-4/README.md

   >>> print("32 Fahrenheits is in Celsius:", fahrToCelsius(32))
   32 Fahrenheits is in Celsius: 0.0
   ```

+### Questions for Problem 1

+We wish you to think and answer to following questions based on the materials and ideas that you learned during the lecture:

+  1. Is the concept of function clear to you?
+If not, what do you not understand?
+  2. What are the benefits of using functions in your script?
+  3. Does it matter in which order the functions are written in a script?
+If you think it does, why?

+Write your answers to the [Answers](#answers) -section at the end of this file.

 ## Problem 2 - Temperature classifier (7 points)